Pteraster militaris (O. F. Müller, 1776)

-5 (rarely 6*) short, puffy, heavily wrinkled arms and disc with a large central pore.
+5 (rarely 6 or even 7) short, puffy, heavily wrinkled arms and disc with a large central pore.
 Aboral surface soft to the touch.
 Pale yellow to pink.
 To 15 cm (6 in) across.

-Prey include CLOUD SPONGES Aphrocallistes vastus*, WHITE RETICULATED SPONGE Iophon chelifer var. californiana* as well as the HYDROCORALS Stylaster norvigicus and Stylantheca spp.*.
+Prey include CLOUD SPONGES Aphrocallistes vastus, WHITE RETICULATED SPONGE Iophon lamella as well as the HYDROCORALS Stylaster verrillii and Stylantheca papillosa.

 This star has a large dorsal chamber under the aboral skin.
 Females retain some of their eggs in this chamber and once fertilized, 30 to 40 juveniles grow to about 1 cm (0.4 in) across before exiting through the dorsal pore.